What do you need to do?

 Take a look at taking your benefits and savings to see your options.
 Or visit your options at different ages and stages to see what you can do when.

-Once you’re ready to kick the retirement process off, you’ll need to contact your employer first.
-You’ll need to agree your retirement date with them.
+Once you’re ready to kick-start the retirement process, you’ll need to contact your employer first, as you need to agree your retirement date with them.
 They’ll then submit a retirement form to us on your behalf and we’ll then send a retirement quote back.